-The Hydrology (River) protocol describes a stage-based rating curve to determine daily discharge, using velocity measurements to derive the rating curve and the relationship between stage and discharge.
+The Hydrology (Channel) protocol describes a stage-based rating curve to determine daily discharge, using velocity measurements to derive the rating curve and the relationship between stage and discharge.
 The highly regulated LMR Selected Area it is not a free-flowing system where the downstream water level influences the discharge, so this approach is generally not appropriate.
 CEWO have advised that another approach can be used if the necessary accuracy can be achieved.

 Daily discharge is currently calculated at all weirs (Locks 1-6) in South Australia within the necessary accuracy (within 10 percent), based on upstream and downstream water levels.
-A further station has recently been constructed on Katarapko Creek, and other sites may provide the necessary accuracy depending on the flow event, such as at Morgan (low flows) or Overland Corner (high flows).
-Monitoring stations in the LMR Selected Area that record water level, discharge or salinity at least daily can be seen in Figure 4.4.
+A further station has recently been constructed on Katarapko Creek, and other sites may provide the necessary accuracy depending on the flow event, such as downstream of Chowilla regulator Monitoring stations in the LMR Selected Area that record water level, discharge or salinity at least daily can be seen in Figure 4.4.
 Given this existing coverage of stations, and the limited locations suitable for further stations to be installed, no further discharge stations are proposed as part of the LTIM Project.